aspose-note/Aspose.Note-API-References/english/net/aspose.note.saving/keeppartandclonesolidobjecttonextpagealgorithm/keeppartandclonesolidobjecttonextpagealgorithm/_index.md

 ---
 title: KeepPartAndCloneSolidObjectToNextPageAlgorithm
 second_title: Aspose.Note for .NET API Reference
-description:
+description: Initializes a new instance of the KeepPartAndCloneSolidObjectToNextPageAlgorithmaspose.note.saving/keeppartandclonesolidobjecttonextpagealgorithm class using default height limit of cloned part.
 type: docs
 weight: 10
 url: /net/aspose.note.saving/keeppartandclonesolidobjecttonextpagealgorithm/keeppartandclonesolidobjecttonextpagealgorithm/
 ---
-## KeepPartAndCloneSolidObjectToNextPageAlgorithm constructor (1 of 2)
+## KeepPartAndCloneSolidObjectToNextPageAlgorithm() {#constructor}

 Initializes a new instance of the [`KeepPartAndCloneSolidObjectToNextPageAlgorithm`](../../keeppartandclonesolidobjecttonextpagealgorithm) class, using default height limit of cloned part.